Huli jing

 Fox spirits and nine-tailed foxes appear frequently in Chinese folklore, literature, and mythology.
 Depending on the story, the fox spirit's presence may be a good or a bad omen.
 The motif of nine-tailed foxes from Chinese culture was eventually transmitted and introduced to Japanese, Korean, and Vietnamese cultures.

 Descriptions

 Painting of a fox spirit from Yanju's tomb, Gansu Province.
 Older depictions of fox spirits depict the eight other tails as branching out from the main tail rather than being separate tails of their own.

-The nine-tailed fox occurs in the Shanhaijing (Classic of Mountains and Seas), compiled from the Warring States period to the Western Han period (circa fourth to circa first century BC).
+The nine-tailed fox appears in the Shanhaijing (Classic of Mountains and Seas), compiled from the Warring States period to the Western Han period (circa fourth to circa first century BC).
 The work states: